|How private student loans compare to federal loans|

 What can private student loans be used for?

 Like federal loans, private student loans can be applied toward education-related expenses, including (but not limited to) tuition and school fees.
-You might also use private loan money to help cover secondary but significant expenses like room and board, textbooks, class-related equipment and school supplies.
+You might also use private loan money to help cover secondary but significant expenses.

 Related: Dos and don’ts of student loan money